nogibjj/yifu-project2-rust/README.md

 3. Create a customized Docker container from the current version of Rust.
 4. Push image to DockerHub, or Cloud based Container Registery (ECR)
 5. Project should deploy automatically to Kubernetes cluster
-6. Deployment should be to some form of Kubernetes service (can be hosted like Google Cloud Run or Amazon EKS, etc)
+6. Deployment should be to some form of Kubernetes service (can be hosted like Google Cloud Run or Amazon ECS, etc)

 ## Steps to run